redromel/CV-Final-Project-Bag-of-Words/README.md

  3. Enter path to input image when prompted
  4. emotionGuess.py will return the predicted emotion of the image.

+Alternatively if you have conda an 'environments.yml' file is provided (note, I was not able to test this with conda)

 *Note: The training dataset was not included in the repository because it was too big and had too many files, link to the dataset can be found [here](https://www.kaggle.com/c/challenges-in-representation-learning-facial-expression-recognition-challenge)*